anOsuPlayer/Moona/README.md

 > **snapshots :** Between each major release, snapshots will be released to introduce new features (they'll have the same purpose of alphas and betas, but they're actually based on stable code, with the only exception of the newly implemented features).

 Of the many releases, every one of them will be tagged with one of these tags to communicate the current developing status.

-## Contributing to the project

-I do not plan on making this an open-source project, but I would also like to keep an active community-dev interaction.

-If this framework will get famous enough for people to start wanting some particular feature implemented, just ask for it to be added via pull-requests or issues (in case a feature of yours could help to solve a reported error).